AA/PPS 08.01.01 - Classroom and Teaching Theater Scheduling

 provide adequate opportunity in scheduling for faculty to remain current and active in their research pursuits.

-A uniform class scheduling policy was approved beginning Spring 2009 and is described as follows:
+A uniform class scheduling system was approved beginning spring 2009 and is described as follows:

-With the Dean and Provost approvals, some classes may be offered at 11:00 am MWF and conclude earlier in the semester.
+* With the dean and provost approvals, some classes may be offered at 11:00 a.m. until 12:20 p.m.
+MWF and conclude earlier in the semester.

-No one-day a week morning classes allowed.
-1 day-a-week classes are allowed 12:30 pm and later, if they begin at standard times.
+No one-day a week morning classes are allowed.
+One-day a week classes are allowed at 12:30 p.m. and later, if they begin at standard times.

 All classes must end no less than 10 minutes prior to the next scheduled class time.